Jad-Moawad/How-the-Great-Recession-Changed-Class-Inequality-Evidence-from-23-European-Countries/README.md

 Analyses were conducted in R, version 4.1.2.

-I used a number of packages in R, these include: broom (Robinson et al., 2020), dplyr (Wickham et al., 2015), ggplot2 (Wikcham, 2016), ggpubr (Kassambara, 2020), modelsummary (Arel-Bundock, 2021) and tidyr (Wickham, 2021).
+I used a number of packages in R, these include: broom (Robinson et al., 2020), dplyr (Wickham et al., 2015), ggplot2 (Wikcham, 2016), ggpubr (Kassambara, 2020), gridExtra (Auguie & Antonov, 2016), modelsummary (Arel-Bundock, 2021) and tidyr (Wickham, 2021).

 Analyses were also conducted in Julia, version 1.6.3.